 Treatment Options for People with COPD

 A veterinarian is the one who would diagnose lung disease in an animal just like a doctor would diagnose it in a person.
 Lung disease can happen in dogs, cats and horses, and many of the treatments used for animals are similar to the treatments for people.
-However, there’s another treatment option for people with lung disease that’s currently not used on animals: stem cell therapy.
+However, there’s another treatment option for people with lung disease that’s currently not used on animals: cellular therapy.